Hinduism Facts

 9. Sanskrit is the oldest language in the world.

-10. The concepts of the decimal system, zero, point, pi, and many others were used first by Hindus.
+10. The Hindus first used the concepts of the decimal system, zero, point, pi, and many others.

-11. According to Vedas, Om is the sound that was present at the time of the creation of the universe and it is the only symbol, which represents God (Brahman).
+11. According to the Vedas, Om is the sound present at the time of the creation of the universe, and it is the only symbol representing God (Brahman).

 12. Parents, teachers, and food are considered next to God.

-13. Wasting food is considered a very bad habit in Hinduism.
+13. Wasting food is considered a bad habit in Hinduism.

-14. There is no officially declared Hindu country in the world as there are Islamic and Christian countries.
-Nepal was the only Hindu country, but it has now become a republic.
+14. There is no officially declared Hindu country in the world, as there are Islamic and Christian countries.
+Nepal was the only Hindu country, but it has become a republic.

-15. Hindu community is the second most tortured community in the world after the Jews.
+15. The Hindu community is the second most tortured community in the world after the Jews.

-16. Hindus do not wear footwear inside the temples or homes.
+16. Hindus do not wear footwear inside temples or homes.

 17. Because of the usefulness of rivers, they are highly revered in Hinduism.
 People call them the mother.